akvo/rag-doll/readme.md

 I deployed Rag Doll on two virtual machines, mostly because I like to keep machines as boring and generic as possible.
-I could not get Ollama to run inside a Docker container, so that means I have to install it outside Docker (for now).
+I could not get Ollama to run inside a Docker container due to the intricacies of GPU support for Docker containers, so that means I have to install it outside Docker (for now).
 On top of that, I would have had to dig into Docker networking.
 By default you cannot connect to the host from inside a Docker container.
 There are ways, of course, but I chose the quicker route.
 That's why I ended up with one Docker Compose host and one Ollama host.
 You can combine the two if you prefer.

 ### Disk Space